caseymcc/akaze/README.md

 ## CUDA

-Just changing namespace from libAKAZE to libAKAZECU should be enough.
-Keypoints and descriptors are returned on the CPU for later matching etc. using e.g. OpenCV.
-We also provide a rudimentary brute force matcher running on the GPU.
+Just changing namespace from libAKAZE to libAKAZE::cuda should be enough.
+Keypoints and descriptors are returned on the CPU for later matching etc. We also provide a rudimentary brute force matcher running on the GPU.

 This code was created as a joint effort between
 - Niklas Bergström https://github.com/nbergst